thangpham7793/quick_cd_cli/README.md

 *A work around would be to add aliases to user's .bashrc, but that is high-risk, hacky (probably involving some string building) and reinventing the built-in <strong>alias</strong> and <strong>source</strong> bash cmds.*

-*Still, learned a lot about linux bash and BDD in go.*
+*Still, learned a lot about linux bash and Modules, Script Writing and BDD in go.*